top of page

 Welcome to Whitechapel

 All five canonical Ripper victims slept in one or multiple common lodging houses throughout their time in Whitechapel, and four of them were staying in one at the time of their murders.
 Yet none of these women were born in Whitechapel, nor did they shelter in these sordid pits until later in life.
-Taken together, their tragic stories demonstrate just how easily working-class women could plunge into poverty without any hope of climbing their way out in Victorian London.
+Taken together, their tragic stories demonstrate just how easily working-class women could plummet into poverty without any hope of climbing their way out in Victorian London.

 Polly Nichols